izzynab/CrashEngine/README.md

   - Scene Serialization

  #### To do
+  - Content browser
+  - optimized assets loader(each asset should be loaded to engine once and other things)
+  - improve loading times(khronos forum site)

+  - good hierarchy/components system

   - Instanced rendering(for debug lines, points and not only)
   - CSM/PCSS
   - Atmospheric Scattering
-  - Assets/Content browser
   - Point lights with deffered rendering
   - god rays

   - mouse picking objects from scene
   - terrain generator
-  - good hierarchy/components system
-  - optimized assets loader(each asset should be loaded to engine once and other things)
-  - improve loading times(khronos forum site)

  #### Long term goals
   - C# scripts